My favorite gear

 Quick release for camera/arm:

-Absolutely indispensable gear unless you mean to have your camera more or less permanently installed at your shooting area.
+Absolutely indispensable gear, unless you mean to have your camera more or less permanently installed at your shooting area.

 Remote for camera: